ember-cli/stress-app/README.md

 ----------------------------------------------+---------------------
 SassCompiler (1)                              | 1013ms * biggest offender, when we started this was 20,000ms+
-** even though good progress as been made, I plan that should likely dramatically reduce this
+** even though good progress as been made, I plan that should likely dramatically reduce this ** note, this is a pretty extreme scenario.
+A bower_components of 86,000 files is a pretty hefty outlier

 TreeMerger (appTestTrees) (1)                 | 169ms * current focus (causes lots of wasteful writes/deletes)
 TreeMerger (app) (1)                          | 150ms * current focus (causes lots of wasteful writes/deletes)